m1nl/icepi-zero-c64/README.md

 | `cart_present`          | Indicates that a cartridge is present; ignored if `/c64_roms/ar6_pal.bin` is not present upon reboot          |
 | `iec_master_disconnect` | Disconnects the C64 from the virtual IEC bus.                                                                 |

+## Note on AI usage

+AI isn’t perfect for Verilog, but it can be useful for design validation.
+In my experience, I’ve several times simply forgotten to connect a wire, mismatched its width, and a single pass with Claude caught it quickly saving hours of debugging work.
+It’s also very helpful for instantiating modules and wiring them up in bulk or generating a basic testbench skeleton in Python / Verilator / cocotb.
+However, when it comes to designing new HDL from scratch, it doesn’t add much value.

+Within this project, I’ve used AI more effectively for firmware work, where it helps with writing native C code and documentation (including this file) - especially since I’m not a native speaker.
+That said, the project wasn’t "vibe coded" in any sense; I can still clearly explain every part of both the HDL and firmware :)

 ## Architecture notes

 ### 1541 disk sectors via shared BRAM